-2. Be able to administer the parking and traffic debt recovery process 2.1 Monitor the quality of the data to be registered at the Traffic Enforcement Centre or magistrates' court 2.2 Serve debt recovery documentation in accordance with organisational policy and relevant legislation 2.3 Prepare case evidence in accordance with organisational policy and relevant legislation 2.4 Make decisions on the basis of the evidence within the limits of their own authority 2.5 Inform everyone who needs to know of the progress and outcomes of the case 2.6 Monitor the performance of debt recovery agents 2.7 Take prompt action in the event of problems arising in the debt recovery process 2.8 Keep accurate and up-to-date records of actions and decisions taken 2.9 Adhere to organisational policies and procedures, and legal and ethical requirements when administering the parking and traffic debt recovery process Ad ditional information about this unit ı N/A Un t aim (s) and and of th unde debt able adm skills required to administer parking traffic debt recovery.
-Upon completion is unit, learners will have an erstanding of the parking and traffic recovery process and learners will be to apply this knowledge when inistering the parking and traffic debt overy process.
+Be able to administer the parking and traffic debt recovery process 2.1 Monitor the quality of the data to be registered at the Traffic Enforcement Centre or magistrates' court 2.2 Serve debt recovery documentation in accordance with organisational policy and relevant legislation 2.3 Prepare case evidence in accordancewith organisational policy and relevantlegislation 2.4 Make decisions on the basis of the evidence within the limits of their own authority 2.5 Inform everyone who needs to knowof the progress and outcomes of thecase 2.6 Monitor the performance of debt recovery agents 2.7 Take prompt action in the event of problems arising in the debt recovery process 2.8 Keep accurate and up-to-date recordsof actions and decisions taken 2.9 Adhere to organisational policies and procedures, and legal and ethical requirements when administering the parking and traffic debt recovery process Additional information about this unit N/A Unit aim (s) This unit aims to develop the knowledge and skills required to administer parking and traffic debt recovery.
+Upon completionof this unit, learners will have an understanding of the parking and traffic debt recovery process and learners will beable to apply this knowledge when administering the parking and traffic debt recovery process.

-Assessment requirements specified by a sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ) Details of the relationship of the unit and relevant national occupational standards Business & Administration (2013) National Occupational Standards: CFASPA4 Administer parking and traffic debt recovery
+Assessment requirements specified bya sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ) Details of the relationship of the unit and relevant national occupational standards Business & Administration (2013) National Occupational Standards: CFASPA4 Administer parking and traffic debt recovery

-Title: J/506/1935 Administer legal files Level: 3 Credit Value: 5 GLH: 31 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the administration of legal files Explain the administrative requirements of the different legal areas being administered Explain the scope and limits of their own responsibilities and authority Explain the requirements of the duty of confidentiality Explain the use of specialist software for processing legal cases Explain the potential consequences of inadequate or inaccurate record keeping Describe the organisational and regulatory purpose and nature of different legal checks and searches Explain the organisational and regulatory purpose of a client care letter Explain how records of time spent on work are used 2.
+Title: J/506/1935 Administer legal files Level: 3 Credit Value: 5 GLH: 31 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the administration of legal files 1.1 Explain the administrative requirements of the different legal areas being administered1.2 Explain the scope and limits of their own responsibilities and authority 1.3 Explain the requirements of the duty of confidentiality 1.4 Explain the use of specialist software for processing legal cases Explain the potential consequences of inadequate or inaccurate record keeping Describe the organisational and regulatory purpose and nature of different legal checks and searches Explain the organisational and regulatory purpose of a client care letter Explain how records of time spent on work are used 2.
 Be able to maintain a legal file 2.1 Confirm that information on file is complete, accurate and valid 2.2 Process money received from clients in accordance with organisational and regulatory requirements Keep fee-earners informed of actions taken, progress, developments and problems